Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Introduction

-However, in practice, clients often have heterogeneous privacy preferences, necessitating support for heterogeneous DP (HDP)~\cite{jorgensen2015conservative, ccs_rdp}.
-In the literature, \citet{PFA} formally introduced the problem of FL with heterogeneous DP (HDPFL), where each client naturally has an individual privacy budget reflecting their privacy needs.
-In this setting, ensuring record-level HDP is relatively straightforward, and numerous studies have proposed to improve model utility~\cite{boenisch2023have, ccs_rdp, shen2023pldp, yang2021federated, ma2024power, pmlr-v235-malekmohammadi24a}.
-In contrast, client-level HDPFL remains under-explored.
-To achieve client-level DP with heterogeneous privacy requirements, conventional approaches such as DP-FedAvg~\cite{dp-fedavg} must satisfy the most stringent privacy budget among all clients, which severely limits overall model utility.
+However, in practice, clients often have heterogeneous privacy preferences, necessitating support for \textit{heterogeneous DP} (HDP)~\cite{jorgensen2015conservative}.
+In the literature, \cite{PFA} formally introduced the problem of \textit{DPFL with heterogeneous privacy requirements} for different clients (HDPFL), where each client naturally has an individual privacy budget reflecting their privacy needs.
+In this setting, ensuring record-level HDP is relatively straightforward, and numerous studies have proposed to improve model utility~\cite{boenisch2023have, shen2023pldp, yang2021federated, ma2025power, pmlr-v235-malekmohammadi24a, ccs_rdp}.
+In contrast, client-level HDPFL remains underexplored.
+To achieve client-level DP with heterogeneous privacy requirements, conventional approaches such as DP-FedAvg~\cite{dp-fedavg} \textit{must} satisfy the most stringent privacy budget among all clients, which severely limits overall model utility.
 A more practical alternative partitions clients into groups and enforces client-level DP at the group level.
-To improve the model utility in this scenario, recent efforts include manually adjusting per-group client sampling ratios~\cite{kiani2025differentially}, adjusting training rounds per group~\cite{chathoth2021federated}, and mitigating the influence of noisy per-group updates~\cite{PFA}.
+To improve the model utility in this scenario, recent efforts include manually adjusting per-group client sampling ratios~\cite{kiani2025differentially}, adjusting per-group training rounds~\cite{chathoth2021federated}, and mitigating the influence of noisy per-group updates~\cite{PFA}.
 However, these approaches assume a fully trusted server, which is often unrealistic in settings that are vulnerable to privacy inference attacks.
 Moreover, they primarily rely on heuristic methods without rigorous theoretical analysis to optimize the privacy-utility trade-off.